madisonjordan/aws-bootcamp-cruddur-2023/journal/week6.md

 #### Key Takeaways
 <!-- Key takeaways for this week -->
 - It's better to use the ECR for pulling images than DockerHub when launching services from a container registry.
+- Due to the "one process/concern per container" design, there is no benefit to using multithreaded webservers that were used on virtual machines, such as Gunicorn.
+You should scale out the containers as needed rather than have all the processes run on one container needlessly.
+  - In a container, consider a vCPU as a CPU with the provisioned cycles/Ghz rather than thinking of it in terms of threads and hyperthreading.
+- Most of the logging, scaling, etc is built into FARGATE's ochestration itself.
+(The infrastructure for FARGATE is managed by AWS rather than needing to be setup by the user.)
+- On FARGATE, you can only use AWSVPC mode.
+ECS you can use host, bridge, etc.
+  - In AWSVPC network mode, you can make different security groups per service on the ENI.
+- Service Connect expands on App Mesh and runs Cloud Map in the background to make configuring Envoy (proxy) more manageable at scale.

 #### Questions